WikiWatershed/mmw-geoprocessing/README.md

 $ ./sbt assembly
 ```

-Again, to use a Docker based Scala build environment, you can use:
+To use a Docker based Scala build environment, you can use:

 ```bash
 $ docker run \